 ⚠️ Not Ideal For

-- Users expecting a complete set with whisk included
+- Buyers expecting a complete starter kit with whisk and scoop included

 What to Consider